yuezhizizhang/yuezhizizhang.github.io/_posts/2019-08-23-a-hard-lesson-of-upgrading-to-angular8.markdown

 **Finally**, our app with Angular 8 doesn't work on IE11 and Edge anymore.

 Regrading the 3 problems above, the Clarity upgrade, even though it's a tedious job, but is the simplest one to solve.
-However, the performance issue and the IE11/Edge support are not so easy to figure out why.
+On the contrary, the performance issue and the IE11/Edge support are not so easy to figure out why.
 As I dig further, there are a variety of reasons behind it.

 ### 1. Upgrading from Angular 6 to Angular 8, IE 11 doesn't work anymore.